JAWS Scripts For Unigram

 This requires the indicator to be on screen at the time.

 On first opening a chat with unread messages, Unigram typically does place this indicator on screen.
-This means that typing [ U immediately after opening such a chat should usually work.
+This means

 - The sequence [ M focuses, but does not activate, the "Open navigation menu" button.
-This button is often useful as a starting point for tabbing into dialog areas.
+This button is

 - The sequence [ T reports if anyone in the currently displayed chat is typing.